 Medicare Advantage will typically come at a higher premium price than Original Medicare and will be paid for on-top of your Part B premium.
 This cost is meant to be offset by your actual annual medical claims and the additional benefits offered by the Advantage Plan.

 Should I Get Medicare Advantage or Medigap?

-The end result of getting a Medicare Advantage Plan and piecing together your own Medicare plan by picking up a supplemental Medigap policy and/or Prescription Drug Coverage under Medicare Part D are pretty similar.
-The benefit over one avenue or another depends on your specific medical needs and projected medical costs weighted against available plans in your area.
+Getting a Medicare Advantage Plan and piecing together your own Medicare plan by picking up a supplemental Medigap policy and Prescription Drug Coverage under Medicare Part D give similar results.
+The benefit over one avenue or another depends on your specific medical needs and projected medical costs weighed against available plans in your area.

 Can I Have Medicare Advantage and Medigap?

 Medigap policies can’t work with Medicare Advantage Plans.
 Although you can switch from one to the other, you can’t have both at the same time.
 They can both pair with Part D drug coverage, although most Advantage Plans offer Part D as part of their package.